micREsoft/SysCaller/README.md

 ### Prerequisites

-- Visual Studio 2022 or later (Will make custom Cmake build soon!)
+- Visual Studio 2022 (Will make custom Cmake build soon!)
-- C++ 20
+- C++ 20 (Not sure about other versions
 - Tested Windows 7+ x64
 - Python 3.8.10+ (For build tools)